 Scenario(s)

 Pedestrian – Ignoring the already covered scenario such as a coffee shop wherein the service user is stationary (sitting), this scenario is concerned with a pedestrian, a person walking around either indoors or out.
 They will be using their mobile device, be it a smart phone or tablet computer, to obtain Internet access while walking.
 There is the possibility of the person running, not just walking, such as when a jogger is asking for streaming music.
 Latency should be no longer than it takes for one or two steps while walking.
-The rate of entry cannot be explicitly be given without knowing exactly what the coverage area is.
-For practical purposes, assume an extra walkway 30 meters wide (could be more but this is believed to be a reasonable basis for estimating the rate).
+The rate of entry cannot be explicitly given without knowing exactly what the coverage area is.
+For practical purposes, assume an extra wide walkway 30 meters wide (could be more but this is believed to be a reasonable basis for estimating the rate).

 Vehicular – A person in a car may be requesting Internet access at any time under any driving circumstances in which there is available coverage.
 This may be within a parking garage to obtain information about stores in the area or it could be along the roadside for Web access or to download files or streaming audio/video.
 In these cases, there will likely be a need for very fast handover from one AP to the next.
 The latency should be on the order of the time it takes to travel one or two car lengths at highway speeds.
 The communication zone for this scenario will usually be all of the travel lanes going in one direction (an example to consider is a Los Angeles freeway having 6 lanes in each direction).